Kuma110011/8431-Group10/README.md

 Please select what to do:
 ```

-+ Type `1` to start swiping mode, a recommended user profile will be prompt out.
-The user can either mark the recommended user profile as "like/dislike", and the action will be count into the matching algorithm.
++ Type `1` to start swiping mode, a recommended user profile will prompt out.
+The user can either mark the recommended user profile as "like/dislike", and the action will be counted into the matching algorithm.
 The more user swipes, the more personalized recommendation will be.
 Once the user is tired of swiping, type 'exit' to end the swiping mode.
 See following the example of usage:

 ```
 Welcome Jane,